 In this PhD project, we will investigate how to reduce the computational cost of a dynamic/mechanistic model-based approach with the assist of non-parametric Bayesian method and other data-driven methods; and to address related issues of identifiable models, noise/stochastic effects and limited model assumptions.
 This is based on our recently published work on parametric and non-parametric gradient matching inference techniques for GRNs reconstruction; as well as matrix factorisation models for PPIs and DTIs prediction.

-• A minimum of a 2:1 undergraduate degree in Mathematics/Statistics, Computer Science, Engineering, or a related discipline with a minimum 60% mark in the project element or equivalent with a minimum 60% overall module average;
+• A minimum of a 2:1 undergraduate degree in Mathematics/Statistics, Computer Science, Engineering, Computational Biology/Neuroscience or a related discipline with a minimum 60% mark in the project

 • In the event of a undergraduate degree classification of less than 2:1, a Master’s Degree in a relevant subject area as mentioned above will be considered as an equivalent;

 • The Masters must have been attained with minimum overall marks at merit level (60%).
 In addition, the dissertation or equivalent element in the Masters must also have been attained with a minimum mark of merit level (60%);